radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 It is RECOMMENDED that servers do not accept both secure and insecure traffic from the same source IP address.
 Allowing RADIUS/UDP and RADIUS/DTLS from the same client exposes the traffic to downbidding attacks and is NOT RECOMMENDED.

-Clients MAY place servers into a load-balance or fail-over pools, no matter what the combination of values in the 3-tuple which identifies a server.
-Clients SHOULD limit these pools to servers with a similar security profile, e.g. all UDP, or all (D)TLS.
+Administrators of a client can place servers into a load-balance or fail-over pools, no matter what the combination of values in the 3-tuple which identifies a server.
+However, administrators should limit these pools to servers with a similar security profile, e.g. all UDP, or all (D)TLS.
 Mixing insecure traffic with secure traffic will likely create security risks.

 ## RADIUS Proxies